-1.13 This TA has been prepared following pre application engagement with the VoG Council as the highway authority.
+- 1.13 This TA has been prepared following pre application engagement with the VoG Council as the highway authority.
 The Pre App response has been acknowledged where appropriate.
-A Transport Assessment Scoping Report was issued to VoG on 12/09/2022 and can be found at Appendix A.
+A Transport Assessment Scoping Report was issued to VoG on 12/09/2022 and can be found at Appendix A. - 1.14 This TA has been updated to address comments provided by VoG officers and their consultants as part of PAC and the planning application statutory consultation.